Fix For Default Parameter Value Not Compile Time Constant Error

 DateTime With Function Overload Solution

 Starting with the most basic is the function overload method.
 This can be used in any of the .net versions.
-It takes two functions in which one will call another.
+It takes two functions which one will call another.
 As you can see this first method which doesn't have parameters will call one that has a datetime parameter.
 We can pass the DateTime.Now to this other function that will give to us.

 public static string GenerateTimeStamp()